Last Updated: January 12, 2024

 Note

-The Project MAP process or project life cycle used to structure this MS Project Master Class has been presented as a waterfall type of project.
-The type of project Microsoft Project is best suited for as a planning and managing tool.
+The Project MAP process or project life cycle used to structure this MS Project Master Class is presented as a waterfall type of project life cycle for waterfall projects.
+The kind of project Microsoft Project is best suited for as a planning and managing tool.
 However, there are iterative characteristics of Project MAP, and this Activity on Completing the Project Charter is the best example of something that is iterative vs. being completed and then proceeding to the next step.
 As a type of contract, the Project Charter is initiated at this point in the Project MAP life cycle, and the sections in the Project Charter are filled in as subsequent Activities are completed.
 In this MS Project Master Class, we will return to the Project Charter document after completing each Activity.

 Download